mikhvol/rs.ios-stage2-task8/README.md

 ### Use this API: https://docs.thecatapi.com/ to implement the app with the following features:

-1. Add logic for passing Authentication (it should be possible to enter a username and password)
+1. Add logic for passing Authentication (it should be possible to enter a API key "x-api-key")
      1. if user enter a username and password, add logic to upload new images
      2. the application should work without authorization also